koesac/OPDSfoldersync/README.md

 5.  **Sync Catalog:** Check this option if you want Koreader to automatically synchronize content from this catalog.
 6.  **Set Sync Folder:** A new button labeled "Set sync folder" (or "Sync folder: [path]" if already set) will allow you to choose a specific directory on your device where books from *this catalog* will be downloaded.
 If left unset, the global sync folder or default download directory will be used.
 7. Tap **"Save"**.

+### Automated Synchronization

+This plugin now supports automated synchronization to keep your library up-to-date without manual intervention.

+*   **How it Works:** When enabled, auto-sync will periodically check for new content in your synced catalogs.
+By default, this check occurs every 24 hours.
+*   **Event-Based Triggers:** In addition to the periodic sync, the plugin will also trigger a sync when:
+    *   Your device connects to a network.
+    *   Your device resumes from sleep.
+*   **Configuration:** You can manage auto-sync directly from the OPDS catalog menu:
+    *   **Auto-sync: On/Off:** Toggle the automated synchronization feature.
+It is enabled by default.
+    *   **Last sync:** Displays the date and time of the last successful synchronization.

 ### Synchronization